Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 Understand and accept that now.
 You signed up for this.
 So if you’re here, you have absolutely no say in the matter.
 It will happen, and you’re not allowed to complain.

-Everyone and the mother (though mostly kids) will be throwing buckets of water at your tuk-tuk, be it up close and personal on the street, or from the balconies and windows above.
+Everyone and their mother (though mostly kids) will be throwing buckets of water at your tuk-tuk, be it up close and personal on the street, or from the balconies and windows above.

 A tuk-tuk.